Skip to main content

 Quality of the partnership and the cooperation arrangements (maximum score 20 points)

-• Configuration: the project involves an appropriate mix of complementary participating organisations with the necessary profile, competences, experience and expertise to successfully deliver all aspects of the project; the role of each partner must be clearly identified, and its added-value explained;
+• Configuration: the project involves complementary organisations with the necessary profile, competences, experience and expertise to successfully deliver all aspects of the project; the role of each partner is clearly identified, and its added value explained; the extent to which the proposal includes public authorities; the proposal explains how the partnerships both at local/regional and transnational levels are reciprocal and mutually beneficial and have a long-term perspective;

 • Upward convergence: the extent to which the partnership brings together organisations active in the field of vocational education and training, or in the world of work, that are at different stages of development of vocational excellence approaches, and allows for a smooth and effective exchange of expertise and knowledge among those partners;

-• Geographical dimension: the extent to which the partnership includes relevant partners from different geographical regions, as well as the extent to which the applicant has motivated the geographical composition of the partnership and demonstrated its relevance to the achievement of the objectives of the CoVEs; as well as the extent to which the partnership includes a wide and appropriate range of relevant actors at local and regional level;
+• Geographical dimension: the extent to which the applicant has motivated the geographical composition of the partnership and demonstrated its relevance to the achievement of the objectives of the CoVEs; the partnerships includes a wide and appropriate range of actors at local and regional level between the VET community and the world of work;

-• Involvement of third countries not associated to the Programme: if applicable, clearly explain how the involvement of participating organisations from third countries not associated to the Programme brings an essential added value to the project;
+• Involvement of third countries not associated to the Programme from regions 1 to 3 (except Belarus): if applicable, the involvement of participating organisations from third countries not associated to the Programme brings an essential added value to the project;

 • Collaboration: decision-making and communication between the participating organisations, participants and any other relevant stakeholder are clearly and reasonably described in detail (such as: number and timing of meetings, configuration of groups, description of aims and achievements expected, etc.) and illustrated in the project’s Gantt chart/timeline;